DanielGoodwyn/west-plaza-j6-ftca-form95/README.md

     ```
 3.  **Run the Flask development server:**
     ```bash
-    flask run
-    # or python app.py
+    python3 app.py # Or python app.py
     ```
-4. Open your web browser and go to `http://127.0.0.1:5000` (or the port specified by Flask).
+4. Open your web browser and go to `http://127.0.0.1:61663` (or the port specified in `app.py`).

 ## Docker (Optional)

-1.  **Build the Docker image:**
+1.  **Build the Docker image (from the project root directory):**
     ```bash
     docker build -t west-plaza-form .
     ```
 2.  **Run the Docker container:**
     ```bash
-    docker run -p 5000:5000 west-plaza-form
+    docker run -p 61663:61663 west-plaza-form # Match the port used in app.py
     ```

 ## Project Structure